ClementineOldfield/pokemon-terminal-app/README.md

 App Functionality
 =======

+The purpose of the program is to simulate a battle between pokemon until one loses by reaching zero health after loops of attacks from victorious opponent.

 User stories:

 As a user, I am able to choose a pokemon and take part in battles with other pokemon.